pchen2145/kubespray/README.md

 git clone https://github.com/pchen2145/kubespray
 cd kubespray
 ```
 3. Edit the ./contrib/terraform/aws/terraform.tfvars file to your liking.
-Note that the default values are for an extremely lean cluster (1 master running etcd and 1 worker).
-You can also change the size of the instances, but be aware that the minimum recommended size for cluster nodes is t2.medium.
+The default values define a lean cluster containing 1 master running etcd, 1 worker, and 2 bastion hosts.

+The size of the instances can be adjusted in this file, but be aware that the minimum recommended size for cluster nodes is t2.medium.
 The cluster in this example is configured to deploy hosts running Ubuntu 16.04.
+To change the AMIs, edit the AWS AMI distro variable defined in the variables.tf file.

-4. Change into the terraform aws directory and initialize Terraform plugins
+4. Change into the terraform aws directory and initialize the Terraform plugins
 ```
 cd ./contrib/terraform/aws/
 terraform init